eonian-core/farm/README.md

 ## Deployment

-Deplyment process focused to implement GitOps practices.
-Basically it means all master (main) builds go to production directly.
-For web applications PRs also deploys to preview enviroment.
+Deployment process focused on implementing GitOps practices.
+Basically, it means all master (main) builds go to production directly.
+For a web application, PRs also deploy to a preview environment.

 ### Deployed Apps

 * <https:/eonian.finance> - Web app deployed Eonian DAO domain.
 * <https://storybook-eonian.vercel.app> - Storybook of Web application components

-### CDN

-* <https://vercel.com/eonian/farm-app> - Web app project in Vercel
-* <https://vercel.com/eonian/storybook> - Storybook project in Vercel